Dynamical Evolution of Planetary Systems: Evolution of planetary systems under external perturbations

 \subsection{Interaction with remnant planetesimals}

-The removal of the gas leaves behind the planetesimals.
-The interaction between planets and planetesimals can be neglected as long as there is a lot of gas in the system, but it becomes predominant once the gas-disk is substantially depleted (Capobianco et al., 2011).
+The removal of the gas leaves behind unaccreted \hbindex{planetesimals}.
+The interaction between planets and planetesimals can be neglected as long as there is sufficient gas in the system, but it becomes important once the gas disk is substantially depleted \citep{Capobianco2011}.
 The scattering of planetesimals by a planet changes the orbit of the planet by the action-reaction principle.
-A single planet embedded in a planetesimal disk typically migrates inwards, { because of a scattering bias, discussed in Kirsh et al (2009), that favors the scattering of planetesimals in the outwards direction.
-However, two (or more) planets on nearby orbits typically migrate in divergent directions, the outer planet(s) moving outwards and the inner one inwards, because the outer planet acts as a conveyor belt, transfering planetesimals from the outer disk to the inner planet} (Fernandez and Ip, 1984; see Levison et al., 2007 for a review of planetesimal-driven migration).
+That is, a single planet embedded in a planetesimal disk typically migrates inwards, because of a scattering bias \citep{Kirsh2009} that favors the scattering of planetesimals in the outwards direction.
+However, two (or more) planets on nearby orbits typically migrate in divergent directions, the outer planet(s) moving outwards and the inner one inwards, because the outer planet acts as a conveyor belt, transferring planetesimals from the outer disk to the inner planet (\citealp{Fernandez1984}; see \citealp{Levison2007} for a review of planetesimal-driven migration).